 Investment strategy

-The ESG evaluation includes a good governance analysis, determining intended investment’s preparedness to deal with material governance risks identified by SASB.
-If an intended investment is found to have a low average preparedness on any of the material governance risks investigated, the Fund may include the investment in its portfolio and start an engagement project to improve its preparedness.
+The Fund’s investment team has a deep knowledge of the biotechnology sector and the ability to understand investee companies from both a financial and ESG perspective.
+The ESG evaluation is used to determine the potential investee company’s preparedness to deal with material ESG risks identified by SASB.
+If a potential investee company is found to have a low average preparedness on any of the material ESG risks identified, the Fund may include the investment in its portfolio and start an engagement project to improve its preparedness.

 Proportion of investments

-- listed shares of biopharmaceutical companies and potentially also diagnostics and/or medical device companies.
+- Listed shares of biopharmaceutical companies and potentially also diagnostics and/or medical device companies.

-- warrants of such companies.
+- Warrants of such companies.
 Often these warrants are received as part of an equity issue by a company.

-Other fund holdings may be:
+Other Fund holdings may be:

 Monitoring of environmental or social characteristics

-- Monthly monitoring of investment allocation towards the Fund’s social characteristic with the percentage of investee companies researching, developing or producing treatment for diseases with a high unmet medical need
+- monthly monitoring of investment allocation towards the Fund’s social characteristic with the percentage of investee companies researching, developing or producing treatment for diseases with a high unmet medical need;

-- Progress on ESG best-practice engagement
+- continuous monitoring of progress on ESG best-practice engagement.

 The Fund reports the attainment of the social characteristic it promotes:

-- annually on the percentage of investee companies researching, developing, or producing treatment for diseases with a high unmet medical need
+- annually on the percentage of investee companies researching, developing, or producing treatment for diseases with a high unmet medical need;

-- annually on the engagement priorities with investee companies using the findings from the ESG material risk analysis and Do No Significant Harm analysis.
+- annually on the engagement priorities with investee companies using the findings from the ESG material risk analysis and the ‘Do No Significant Harm’ (DNSH) analysis.

-The Fund uses the following methodologies to measure how investments contribute to the social characteristic of the fund:
+The Fund uses the following methodologies to measure how investments contribute to the social characteristic of the Fund:

-- The Fund determines if a company qualifies to contribute to the attainment of the Fund’s social characteristic if:
+The Fund determines if a company qualifies to contribute to the attainment of the Fund’s social characteristic if:

-≥ 50% of its pipeline programs and products on the market are aimed at treating diseases with a high unmet medical need
+For an unprofitable company with product(s) on the market or for a company without product(s) on the market: ≥ 50 percent of its pipeline programs and products on the market are aimed at treating diseases with a high unmet medical need.

 Data sources and processing